Skip to content

 Scholarships

-Each year, the club awards the following scholarships named for the our two members who served as Altrusa International President and for our longest surviving charter member:
+Each year, the club awards the following scholarships named for our former members, two of which served as Altrusa International President and one for our longest surviving charter member:

 Dr. Nina Fay Calhoun Scholarship for Nursing Studies – Dr. Nina Fay, a dermatologist, served as International President from 1941-45